KmolYuan/Pyslvs-UI/docs/python-solvespace-api.md

 | `Self` | `int` |

 Return the degrees of freedom of current group.
-Only can be called after solving.
+Only can be called after solved.

 #### SolverSystem.dragged()